Taming-the-BEAST/Structured-coalescent/README.md

 The rest of the settings we can leave as they are.

 After saving, we get an `*.xml`, which we can use in BEAST2.
 The run will take a bit of time.
-If the MultiTypeTree run consumes too much CPU power, you can just close it and then use the pre-cooked `*.log` and `*.trees` files later instead.
+If the MultiTypeTree run consumes too much CPU power, you can just close it and then use the "pre-cooked" `*.log` and `*.trees` files later instead.